MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 [!include [banner](includes/banner.md)]

-This topic describes the steps required to create an intake provider in Microsoft Dynamics 365 Intelligent Order Management.
+This article describes the steps to create an intake provider in Microsoft Dynamics 365 Intelligent Order Management.

 ## Create new provider definition

-To create new provider definition, follow these steps:
+To create a new provider definition, follow these steps:

 1. Go to **Providers \> Catalog**.
 1. Select **New Provider Definition**.